 When the Fund was established in 2001 by monies bequeathed by Marshal it was hoped that a handful of students would benefit from our scholarship.

-Fast forward to today and over 120 agricultural and horticultural students from developing countries have benefitted from our scholarship programme.
+Fast forward to today and 250 agricultural and horticultural students from developing countries have benefited from our scholarship programme.
 With our help they have been able to adopt life changing, land-based skills and facilitate sustainable farming in their communities, firmly embedding valuable practices for generations to come.

 As part of this commitment we will:

 • Support students through our Masters Programme